 Funding for small research projects (e.g., pilot projects) can play a pivotal role in supporting the ability for a junior faculty member to launch their research career and/or provide the opportunity to collect baseline data for a research idea needed to pursue additional funding and federal grants and/or determine implications for clinical practice suggestions.

-Thank you for your interest in the UC San Diego Division of Geriatrics and Gerontology.
+Thank you for your interest in the UC San Diego Division of Geriatrics, Gerontology and Palliative Care.
 We would be happy to discuss any of these ideas with you further.
 Please contact our Director of Development and Education, Jennifer Reichstadt at email@example.com

 for more information.

 To make an online gift donation to our division, please click here